Boy in da Corner

 Boy in da Corner is the debut studio album by English rapper and producer Dizzee Rascal.
 It was first released on 21 July 2003 by XL Recordings in the United Kingdom before being released the following year in the United States.

 A widespread critical success, Boy in da Corner became one of the most acclaimed records of 2003 and went on to win the Mercury Prize for best album from the UK and Ireland.
 It also peaked at number 23 on the British albums chart and sold over 250,000 copies worldwide by 2004.
-With the album's success, Dizzee Rascal gave mainstream exposure to grime music while becoming the UK's first internationally recognised rap star.
+With the album's success, Dizzee Rascal gave mainstream exposure to grime music while becoming the UK's first internationally recognised emcee.

 Background

 Around the age of 14, Dizzee Rascal became an amateur drum and bass DJ, also rapping over tracks as customary in sound system culture, and making occasional appearances on local pirate radio stations.
 Two years on, aged 16, he self-produced his first single, "I Luv U", which was included on his debut.
 The same year, Rascal signed a solo deal with the record label XL.